jonathanbutler7/dashboard/README.md

 # What is this project?

-This project was a take home coding challenge: Build a dashboard to display messages from a server..
+This project was a take home coding challenge: Build a dashboard to display messages from a server.
 The requirements were:

 1. Display the messages
 2. Filter messages by `level`